Kumasi: Trading activities suspended at Kejetia after market fire

-Fire broke out at the newly-built Kejetia Market, razing a shop to the ground and forcing traders to evacuate.
+Fire broke out at the newly-built Kejetia Market in the Ashanti regional capital Kumasi, razing a shop to the ground and forcing traders to evacuate.

 The fire which started at about 18:32 GMT on Wednesday was brought under control following the timely intervention of the Ghana National Fire Service (GNFS).